X

 Conclusion

-In the realm of thrombophilia diagnosis, the FV-PTH StripAssay® is a valuable asset.
+For thrombophilia diagnosis, the FV-PTH StripAssay® is a valuable asset.
 Its ability to accurately identify FV Leiden and prothrombin G20210A mutations enables healthcare professionals to assess thrombophilia risk effectively.
 By understanding a patient’s genetic predisposition to thrombophilia, medical interventions can be tailored to reduce the risk of life-threatening complications, ultimately improving patient outcomes

 Components of the FV-PTH StripAssay